 Everyone keeps something in their back pocket.
 But some of us keep it there for a little longer than we had planned.
-For many years and in search of stability, I focused on my career and personal life around the art of building things on others’ terms.
-Yet in 2019 after a graduation, a long-term breakup, three moves, a new job, and significantly more free time, all of life’s signs pointed to reclaiming my music as my own, “taking it out of the back pocket”, so to speak.
-In doing so, I realized how damning it was as a woman to de-identify with my role as a creator by not realizing my own voice.
-For years, I had unwittingly subjugated my creativity, and had not noticed until now.
+In search of what I thought was stability, I focused my career and personal life entirely around the art of building things on others’ terms.
+Yet in 2019 after a graduation, three moves, a new job, a break up, and significantly more free time, all of life’s signs pointed to reclaiming my music as my own, or “taking it out of the back pocket”.

 For a long time, I thought my pain was not important.
-A breakup helped me realize that by ignoring my pain, I also ignored my needs and the steps I needed to take.
+But the events of my past two years have outlined the steps I needed to take to return to myself, and ensure that I never detach from my role and identity as a creator.
+Part of that process is creating and releasing my first album.
 I hope that the music I make moves anyone to take action towards creating a life lived on their own terms.

-Stay tuned for AWELLIA’s debut album released at the end of 2020.
+Stay tuned for awelia’s debut album released at the end of 2020.